My Sister's Keeper (novel)

-My Sister's Keeper (2004) is the eleventh novel by the American author Jodi Picoult.
-It tells the story of thirteen-year-old Anna Fitzgerald, who sues her parents for medical emancipation when she is told to donate a kidney to her elder sister Kate, who is gradually dying from acute leukemia.
+My Sister's Keeper is the eleventh novel by the American author Jodi Picoult.
+It is based upon Anissa and Marissa Ayala.
+Published in 2004, it tells the story of thirteen-year-old Anna Fitzgerald, who sues her parents for medical emancipation when she is told to donate a kidney to her elder sister Kate, who is suffering from acute leukemia.

 Summary

 The story takes place in the fictional town of Upper Darby, Rhode Island in 2004.
 Anna Fitzgerald's older sister, Kate, suffers from acute promyelocytic leukemia, a blood and bone marrow cancer.
 Anna was born as a savior sister specifically so she could save Kate's life through the donation of her umbilical cord blood.
-At first it is successful, but the cancer continues to relapse throughout Kate's life.
+At first it is successful, but the cancer continues to reoccur throughout Kate's life.

 Anna is usually willing to donate whatever Kate needs, but when she turns 13, she is told that she will have to donate one of her kidneys due to Kate's kidney failure.
 The surgery required for both Kate and Anna would be major; it is not guaranteed to work, as the stress of the operation may kill Kate anyway, and the loss of a kidney could have a serious impact on Anna's life.
-Since Anna is fond of hockey, Anna petitions for medical emancipation with the help of lawyer Campbell Alexander, so she will be able to make her own decisions regarding her medical treatment and the donation of her kidney.
+Anna petitions for medical emancipation with the help of lawyer Campbell Alexander, so she will be able to make her own decisions regarding her medical treatment and the donation of her kidney.

 At first Sara, their mother, believes that Anna's decision is led by a simple need of attention, but Anna is serious and refuses to withdraw her complaint, so the case has to be discussed in front of a judge.
 Having been a civil attorney before becoming a mother, Sara decides to represent herself.
-The judge assigned to the case is Judge De Salvo, who the year before lost his twelve-year-old daughter because of a drunk driver.
+The judge assigned to the case is Judge De Salvo, who the year before lost his 12-year-old daughter because of a drunk driver.

 Recognizing that it is impossible for Anna and Sara to be together during the trial, Judge De Salvo hires Julia Romano, the court-appointed guardian ad litem whose job it is to decide what would be best for Anna.
 Julia was once romantically involved with Campbell when they went to high school together, but Campbell broke her heart when he left her.
 Unbeknownst to Julia, Campbell left her because, after an accident that resulted in a concussion, he developed epilepsy and thought she deserved better.